querkmachine/beeps.website/src/every-element/data/input.md

 ### The `checkbox` and `radio` types

 Renders selection boxes for a list of options.
-Checkboxes allow multiple option to be chosen, whereas radio buttons only allow one.
+Checkboxes allow multiple options to be chosen, whereas radio buttons only allow one.

 These options should all have the same `name` attribute, individual [`label`s](#label), and be wrapped within a [`fieldset`](#fieldset).